Polymer Physics 1

 |available module versions|

-PH2046 is a semester module in English language at Master’s level which is offered in winter semester.
+PH2046 is a semester module in English or German language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for condensed matter physics

 - Specific catalogue of special courses for Applied and Engineering Physics

 - Complementary catalogue of special courses for nuclear, particle, and astrophysics